My first bonefish – Grand Bahama 2008

 First bonefish ever caught, horrible handling, I know.

 That was it.
 I was hooked.
 I loved the visual aspect.
 I loved seeing the fish as opposed to casting at the place you think the fish will be.
-I loved the wind in the mangroves and the clear water and being barefoot and the pull of the fish, the power.
+I loved the wind in the mangroves and the clear water and being barefoot on the deck of a skiff and the power of the fish.

 More fish were caught that day.
 The guide proved to be excellent at his craft and truly horrible at making polite conversation.
-He served us one of the best meals I have ever eaten anywhere.
+He served us one of the best meals I have ever eaten anywhere (another story completely).
 It was memorable in so many ways.

 There were more.

 That trip and that first fish were an inflection point.
-Prior to that I thought mostly of large trout, steelhead, with a dream trip being for taimen.
-I knew rivers.
-I tight-line nymphed for countless trout.
-From that point on I have been pre-occupied by bonefish and saltwater flats, improving my casting, learning to cast in the wind and how to tie gotchas in endless variations.
+Prior to that I thought mostly of large trout and steelhead.
+I thought of freestones and tailwaters and spring creeks.
+I knew and loved rivers.
+From that point on I have been pre-occupied by bonefish and saltwater flats, learning to cast in the wind and how to tie gotchas in endless variations.

 Since that day, I’ve had bonefish on the brain.